 3. Cloud-Based Solutions

 Cloud storage is growing fast.
 According to HIMSS, 80% of new healthcare data projects now use cloud platforms.
 It’s cost-effective, scales well, and makes data accessible from anywhere.
-Many healthcare data solutions now offer automation features, making it easier to handle large volumes of information securely.
+Many healthcare data management tools now offer automation features, making it easier to handle large volumes of information securely.

 Note: Security is still a concern.
 You need strong encryption, access controls, and regular audits.
 But cloud vendors are improving.